-The fallback enabled element indicates whether the transmission of 10 MHz PPDU in the OCB primary channel is allowed in an NGV STA while the NGV STA performs channel access to transmit 20 MHz NGV PPDU.
-This parameter optionally presents when dot11NGVActivated is TRUE and absent otherwise.
+The fallback enabled parameter indicates whether the transmission of 10 MHz PPDU in the OCB primary channel is allowed in an NGV STA while the NGV STA performs channel access to transmit 20 MHz NGV PPDU.
+The value 0 means the fallback to 10MHz can be applied to the MSDU, the value 1 means the fallback to 10MHz can’t be applied to the MSDU, while the value 3 means it is up to MAC layer to decide whether the fallback is applied to the MSDU.
+This parameter optionally presents when dot11NGVActivated is TRUE and when channel width parameter is 20 MHz, and absent otherwise. (#1210)

+The transmit power level parameter indicates the combined transmit power at the transmit antenna connector of all the antennas used to transmit the MSDU in units of dBm / 10 MHz.
+The transmit power is described with a resolution of 1 dB, with values in the range 0 to 60 representing –20 dBm / 10 MHz to 40 dBm / 10 MHz, respectively.
+Values from 60 to 126 are reserved.
+The value 127 means that it is up to MAC laye to decide the transmit power of the MSDU.

+TGbd editor: Change subclause 5.3.2 as follows:

 5.3.2 Radio Environment Status Vector

-The radio environment status vector contains the following elements pertaining to the reception of the MPDU that contained the MSDU associated with the indication containing the vector:
+The radio environment status vector contains the following parameters pertaining to the reception of the MPDU that contained the MSDU associated with the indication containing the vector:

 – PPDU format (legacy/NGV),

-– data rate/MCS of reception,
+– data rate/MCS,

-– was MSDU part of an A-MPDU,
+– aggregation,

 – frequency band,